TrenchBoot/linux/Documentation/security/launch-integrity/principles.rst

 DRTM solutions, the sophistication of attacks targeting system launch is at an all-time high.
 There is no reason a system should not employ every available hardware integrity measure.
 This is the crux of a defense-in-depth approach to system security.

-In the past, the now closed SMI gap was often pointed to as invalidating DRTM, which in fact was nothing but a straw man argument.
+In the past, the now closed SMI gap was often pointed to as invalidating DRTM.
 As has continued to be demonstrated, if/when SMM is corrupted, it can always circumvent all load-time integrity (SRTM and DRTM) because it is a run-time integrity problem.
 Regardless, Intel and AMD have both deployed runtime integrity for SMI and SMM which is tied directly to DRTM such that this